 The enrolment proceeding may (but need not) comprise an admission examination or aptitude test.
-The school head of the střední škola invites applicants to an examination at the latest 14 days before the date (for substitute term and for other rounds at the latest 7 days before the date).
+The school head of the střední škola invites applicants to an examination at the latest 14 days before the date (for substitute terms and for other rounds at the latest 7 days before the date).
 The invitation includes information on requirements for the admission examination or aptitude test, on the expected number of applicants to be admitted and the criteria of enrolment proceedings.
-In 2008, admission examinations within the first round were held in the week from 21 to 25 April, to other than day form of education and to courses of post-secondary non-tertiary education (nástavbové studium, shortened study for acquiring střední vzdělání s maturitní zkouškou and shortened study for acquiring střední vzdělání s výučním listem) were held in the following week.
-Aptitude tests in 2008 were held on 14 January.
+In 2009, admission examinations within the first round (should the school head decide on its peformance) were held on working days in the period from April 22 to May 7, to other than day form of education and to courses of post-secondary non-tertiary education (nástavbové studium, shortened study for acquiring střední vzdělání s maturitní zkouškou and shortened study for acquiring střední vzdělání s výučním listem) were held in the in the period from May 2 to May 17.
+In 2009 aptitude tests were held in the period from January 2 to January 15.